-What is a Register of Registrable Controllers (RORC)?
+What is the Register of Registrable Controllers (RORC)?

-The RORC is a document maintained privately by corporate entities (i.e. companies, foreign companies and LLPs, unless exempted) with information of their controllers.
-The information maintained in this register includes the names and identifying details of their controllers as well as information on their citizenship or places of registration in the case of legal entities.
+The RORC is a register maintained privately by corporate entities (i.e. companies, foreign companies and Limited Liability Partnerships (LLPs), unless exempted) with information about their controllers.
+The information maintained in this register includes the names and identifying details of their controllers as well as information on their citizenship or place of registration in the case of legal entities.

 Who can be a “Controller” of a Company?

-A Controller is defined as an individual or a legal entity that has a “significant interest” in or has “significant control” over the company.
+A Controller is an individual or a legal entity with a “significant interest” in or “significant control” over the company.

 Controller based on Significant Interest

-A controller who has significant interest in a company may include any of the following:
+A controller who has a significant interest in a company may include any of the following:

 An individual who has: